 Hawai'i’s 100% clean energy future – locally produced renewable energy

-The Project will provide a clean, reliable source of power for approximately 5,000 O‘ahu homes and delivers power to Hawaiian Electric Company (HECO) at the lowest possible cost at a fixed-price over 25-years.
+The Project will provide a clean, reliable source of power for approximately 18,000 O‘ahu homes and delivers power to Hawaiian Electric Company (HECO) at a fixed price of $0.12/kWh over 20-years.
 The Project will enable HECO to burn less fossil fuel and is expected to contribute to the shutting down of existing fossil fuel plants.

-The Project is anticipated to create approximately 200 local jobs during Project development and construction and generate economic output of approximately $45 Million.
-Lease rent from the Project will provide additional income for the landowner to support his ongoing agricultural operations.
+The Project is anticipated to create approximately 565 local jobs during Project development and construction, and generate an economic output of approximately $131 Million.

 *Formerly AES Distributed Energy (AES DE)

 AES is deeply committed to being an active, invested member of the communities we serve.

 As an initial step in the strategic community outreach process, the AES project team conducted a virtual public meeting to capture comments and feedback from the community.
 The meeting was held on July 8, 2020.
 A recording of the meeting can be found here.